Douglas (footballer, born 1988): Würzburger Kickers

 After serving his two-year doping suspension, on 11 August 2020 he signed a one-year contract with an option for the second year with the German 2.
 Bundesliga club Würzburger Kickers.

 International career

 Despite being born in Brazil, in September 2010 Douglas spoke of his desire to play international football for the Netherlands.
 However, his hopes of playing for the Netherlands was threatened by politicians, who were trying to prevent Douglas from playing the national team, citing examples of Salomon Kalou.
 After gaining his Netherlands citizenship in March 2011, Douglas was not eligible to play for Netherlands, having yet met the requirement of FIFA rules.

 On 2 November 2011, he received his Dutch passport.
 Douglas' passport was presented by Mayor of Enschede, Peter den Oudsten.
 As a result, Douglas had to revoke his Brazilian passport.
-Douglas received his first call-up to the Dutch national team in October 2012.
+Douglas' first call-up to the Netherlands national team was in October 2012.

 Despite being keen to play for the Netherlands in the 2014 FIFA World Cup, he was not selected for the final 23-man squad.